Breast cancer resources

 Call for Applications for Project ECHO Breast Cancer Control Course, photo (c) Sarah Cervantes Unsplash

-Breast Cancer Awareness Month has been celebrated every October since the eighties.
+Breast cancer awareness month has been celebrated every October since the eighties.
 It is called 'Pink October' as people around the world adopt the pink colour and display a pink ribbon to raise awareness about breast health.

 Last update